 /wsag-neg:InitiateNegotiationInput/xs:any##other

-These optional elements MAY be used to carry critical extensions which control additional (re-)negotiation and agreement creation mechanisms.
+These optional elements MAY be used to carry critical extensions which control additional (re)negotiation and agreement creation mechanisms.
 All extensions are considered mandatory, i.e. the responder MUST return a fault if any extension is not understood or the responder is unwilling to support the extension.
 The meaning of extensions and how to obey them is domain-specific and MUST be understood from the extension content itself.

 Result